 They put too much tinder and kindling under the logs.

 This keeps oxygen from getting underneath.

-So you can see, how you structure the fire is a key element in your success.
+Therefore, you can see how you structure the fire is a key element in your success.

 A good method for starting the fire is to use either a tipi setup for the logs or a lincoln log type of setup (examples of both below).

 The lincoln log setup works well if you want to cook and don't have a grate.

 Start with the tinder at the bottom center of the pit.
 Then, stack your kindling in the manner you choose above the tinder pile.